oVirt/ovirt-site/source/feature/design/network/setupnetworks.html.md

 #### Feature summary

-All VMs today are connected through a software bridge, which has naturally performance take.
+All VMs today are connected through a software bridge, which naturally has a performance hit.
-Bridge-less nics can serve for heavy traffic channels like migration, export or the engine management network.
+Bridge-less NICs can serve for heavy traffic channels like migration, storage or the engine's management network.

 #### Code Change